rituladmin/git-test-repo/README.md

 # git-test-repo
-this is fro testing purpose.
+this is for testing purpose.